 Candidates can wear clothing that they feel comfortable to support their learning and take part in group discussions with other candidates.

-The course includes a First Aid for Mental Health handbook produced by Nuco Training to support the course.
+The course includes the First Aid for Mental Health handbook produced by Nuco Training to support the course.

 The qualification is assessed through both a practical demonstration of the First Aid for Mental Health Action Plan and a multiple-choice question paper.